How to clean and repair drive with DiskPart on Windows 11

 select disk 3

-In the command, replace “3” with the number of the flash drive you want to use.
+In the command, replace “3” with the flash drive number you want to use.

-6. Type the following commands to delete everything from the hard drive with the problem and press Enter:
+6. Type the following commands to delete everything from the hard drive and press Enter:

 clean